Why Ungoverned AI Became Harder to Insure — and What Comes Next

 But today, it must be stated clearly:

-A complete action governance layer must:
+A complete action governance discipline must:

 1. Verify identity